 I know that I know nothing

-The phrase (“I know that I know nothing”) originally comes from Latin “ipse se nihil scire id unum sciat”, which (if literally translated) means “to know that one thing he knows he himself is nothing”.
+The phrase originally comes from Latin “ipse se nihil scire id unum sciat”, which (if literally translated) means “to know that one thing he knows he himself is nothing”.

 This does not make much sense if you just read the English translation.

-This is because much is lost in the translation (Greek to Latin to back to Greek to English).
-Also, we have lost most of the historical context and nuances.
+This is because much is lost in the translation (Greek to Latin to back to Greek to now English).

-My personal opinion is two things are going on here:
+In my opinion there are two things going on here:

 1) Socrates is saying, “I know, I do not know things that I don’t know.”
 (This is factually correct for both Socrates and all of us, but whether you are aware of this fact of life is another topic.)